 Share any Spotify playlist

-Being able to create playlists on Spotify is one of the service’s top features, but Spotify is also legendary for its vast collection of both human-curated and algorithmically created playlists.
+Being able to create playlists on Spotify is one of the service’s top features, but Spotify is also legendary for its vast collection of both human-curated and algorithmically created playlists and podcasts.
 Regardless of how a playlist came to be on Spotify, sharing it follows the same process.
 Here’s how to do it from the mobile app, the desktop app, and the web-based player.

 Share a playlist from Spotify mobile